dearfreak/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_04.md

-This problem is solved in two distinct stages: first, the energy conversion as the block slides down, and second, the conservation of momentum during the inelastic collision.

 ## 1. Finding the Velocity Before Collision
 As the $0.5 \, \text{kg}$ block ($m_1$) slides down the frictionless track, its gravitational potential energy is converted entirely into kinetic energy.